 There is the potential that a permanent establishment (PE) could be created as a result of extended business travel, but this would be dependent on the type of services performed and the level of authority the employee has.

 Value-added tax (VAT) is applicable at 10 percent on taxable supplies.
 Lower rates of 0 percent or 5 percent may be applied to some goods or services.
-A VAT rate of 0 percent is applicable for good and services sold or provided to organisations and individuals oversea and consumed outside Vietnam or in non-tariff zones. to foreign companies/organizations without a PE in Vietnam.
+A VAT rate of 0 percent is applicable for good and services sold or provided to organisations and individuals overseas and consumed outside Vietnam or in non-tariff zones.

 Transfer pricing, which applies to assessments from the 2006 tax year, gives the tax authority extensive powers to make transfer pricing adjustments to non-arm’s length related-party transactions, or where a taxpayer fails to comply with disclosure requirements.
 A transfer pricing implication could arise to the extent that the employee is being paid by an entity in one jurisdiction but performing services for the benefit of the entity in another jurisdiction, in other words, a cross-border benefit is being provided.
 This would also be dependent on the nature and complexity of the services performed.